 If a complainant remains dissatisfied after completing the Council's complaints procedure, the next stage is to contact the LGSCO.
 Complainants would normally need to complete all stages of the Council process before the LGSCO will look at a complaint.
 The LGSCO encourages local settlement of complaints wherever possible.

-The LGSCO at:
+The LGSCO can be contacted at:

-The Local Government & Social Care Ombudsman PO Box 4771 Coventry CV4 0EH
+Local Government & Social Care Ombudsman PO Box 4771 Coventry CV4 0EH www.lgo.org.uk

 Telephone: 0300 061 0614